The relationship between Russia and the West, in ten films

 NINOTCHKA (1939)

 The suspicions between the West and the USSR already existed before the start of the Cold War, as evidenced by this masterpiece by Ernst Lubitsch, on whose screenplay Billy Wilder worked.
-In this satire starring Greta Garbo, a special envoy of the communist regime is presented who must conclude in Paris the sale of some jewels confiscated from the Russian nobility, but she ends up fascinated by the capitalist system.
+In this satire starring Greta Garbo, a special envoy of the communist regime is presented who must conclude the sale of some jewels confiscated from the Russian nobility in Paris, but ends up fascinated by the capitalist system.

 INVASION OF THE BODY SNATCHERS (1956)